 So as I was saying, at the end of 2020, I felt as if I needed something more.
-My husband and I have been doing a lot of work around the house: decorating and renovating, to give us something productive to do.
+My husband and I have been doing a lot of work around the house: decorating and renovating with the assistance of professionals like the Roof Repair Experts, to give us something productive to do.
 The goal was not to fill up our friends and family page with home stuff, but to document the process.
 This is how @underneaththedust was birthed to the public.
 It was so fun sharing décor and remodeling posts and getting reactions from our hard work through these followers.
 But after a couple months, I realized why I shut it all down several years back:

 I got sucked back into my old routine of being a voyeur on my own account.
 Checking my notifications every .2 seconds to see if anything had happened.
 Ding.
 Wait, another notification?!?